-The Charter County study process came to a conclusion on August 24, 2015 when the Charter Advisory Committee (CAC) voted down the Charter initiative.
-The Board of County Commissioners heard the presentation by CAC Chairman, Michael Cox, during their meeting on September 8, effectively finalizing this process.
+The charter county study process came to a conclusion on August 24, 2015, when the Charter Advisory Committee (CAC) voted down the charter initiative.
+The Board of County Commissioners heard the presentation by the CAC chairman, Michael Cox, during their meeting on September 8, effectively finalizing this process.

 To access past meeting minutes and videos please refer to the menu on the left-hand side of the page and click CAC Minutes & Video.

 Prior to 1968 all county governments were extensions of state government and controlled by the legislature.
 The individual county elected officials had powers vested by, and were resident agents of, the state.
 The old system was a reflection of the fact that the majority of Floridians lived in small, rural and poor municipalities or unincorporated areas when statehood was granted in 1845.